This post is about how to invest in a bear market. This post is about how to trade in a bear market.

 Sit right through a bear market while being 100% long.

-This is the worst bear market investing strategy ever.
-Period.
-Financial services companies tout this because they need to generate commissions even during bear markets.
+Sitting through a bear market while being 100% long is the worst investing strategy ever.
+Financial services companies and brokers tout this strategy because they need to generate commissions even during bear markets.

 Some investors convince themselves that they are “long term investors” who don’t care about bear markets.
 They convince themselves that “all dips are meant to be bought because the stock market goes up 7-8% over the long run”.

 They are lying to themselves.
 Most of these perma-bulls lose their composure and sell AFTER stocks have already crashed 40% in a bear market.
 In reality, investors should avoid bear markets like the plague.
 Can you imagine losing 40% of your entire networth in a little more than 1 year?
-(Leveraged ETFs would lose 90%+ of their value).
-It would destroy you psychologically.
+It would be psychologically devastating.
+That’s like losing half of what you saved your whole life in the span of 1 year.
+Meanwhile, bear markets destroy leveraged ETFs, which might lose 90%+ of their value).

 Bear markets aren’t rare.
 They’ve happened 4 times since 1950 and 6 times since 1929.
 In other words, every generation will see at least 2 bear markets in their life time.